KingQino/KingQino/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Intelligent System Engineering research team at Queen Mary, under the guidance of [Dr. Jun Chen](https://www.sems.qmul.ac.uk/staff/jun.chen).
+- 🔭 I’m currently working on Intelligent System Engineering research team at Queen Mary, under the supervision of [Dr. Jun Chen](https://www.sems.qmul.ac.uk/staff/jun.chen) and [Dr. Xinwei Wang](https://www.sems.qmul.ac.uk/staff/x.wang/).
 - 🌱 My research is centered around designing meta-heuristic algorithms for solving combinatorial optimization problems.
 - 👯 I’m looking to collaborate with businesses in the logistics and transportation sector.
 Together, we aim to develop solutions that can practically reduce ecological footprints and operational costs within the industry.
 - 💬 Feel free to explore our website: [Intelligent Systems Engineering at QMUL](https://www.qmul.ac.uk/intelligentsystems/).